#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 She didn’t notice him.

-Her nose was stuck in her phone.
+Her nose was stuck to her phone.

 The temptation was too much.
 He had to touch her.